Updated October 27, 2023

 Introduction to Referral Marketing Strategy

-Word-of-mouth marketing comes free and there is no way to quantify it.
-However, when companies are confident of their product quality and service, they can as well think of incentivizing those who are willing to spread the good word about your brand or product.
-When word-of-mouth marketing is given a monetary or some other incentive by the company, it is called Referral Marketing.
+Word-of-mouth marketing comes for free, and there is no way to quantify it.
+However, when companies are confident of their product quality and service, they can also think of incentivizing those willing to spread the good word about your brand or product.
+When the company gives a word-of-mouth marketing strategy a monetary or some other incentive, it is Referral Marketing.

 Referral Marketing Strategy

 It is not easy to convince consumers to buy a product.
-They are exposed to hundreds of advertisements on a regular basis on newspapers, television, radio, and hoardings.
-Even as they are partly influenced by the images, sounds, and videos they are bombarded with, a lot of people are still skeptical about it.
-And they tend to seek the help of friends, colleagues, acquaintances or even product reviews before deciding to part with their money.
+They are regularly exposed to hundreds of advertisements in newspapers, television, radio, and hoardings.
+Even as they are partly influenced by the images, sounds, and videos they are bombarded with, many people are still skeptical about it.
+And they tend to seek the help of friends, colleagues, acquaintances, or even product reviews before deciding to part with their money.

-Most major companies and brands have used Referral Marketing example with good results and there is no reason why you can’t benefit.
+Most major companies and brands have used the Referral Marketing example with good results, and there is no reason why you can’t benefit.
 For many US companies, 65% of the new sales happen through referral marketing.
-A survey by Nielsen revealed that customers are highly influenced by referrals giving good weight for recommendations made by friends.
+A survey by Nielsen revealed that customers are highly influenced by referrals giving good weight to recommendations made by friends.

 Channels for Referral Marketing